open-mmlab/mmyolo/docs/en/advanced_guides/data_flow.md

 # Mixed image data augmentation update

 Mixed image data augmentation is similar to Mosaic and MixUp, in which the annotation information of multiple images needs to be obtained for fusion during the running process.
 In the OpenMMLab data augmentation pipeline, other indexes of the dataset are generally not available.
-In order to achieve the above function, in the YOLOX reproducted in MMDetection, the concept of [MultiImageMixDataset](https://github.com/open-mmlab/mmdetection/blob/master/mmdet/datasets/dataset_wrappers.py#L338) dataset wrapper is proposed.
+In order to achieve the above function, in the YOLOX reproduced in MMDetection, the concept of [MultiImageMixDataset](https://github.com/open-mmlab/mmdetection/blob/master/mmdet/datasets/dataset_wrappers.py#L338) dataset wrapper is proposed.

 `MultiImageMixDataset` dataset wrapper will include some data augmentation methods such as `Mosaic` and `RandAffine`, while `CocoDataset` will also need to include a `pipeline` to achieve the image and annotation loading function.
 In this way, we can achieve mixed data augmentation quickly.
 The configuration method is as follows: